okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/SchemaApi.md

 # **UpdateGroupSchema**
 > GroupSchema UpdateGroupSchema (GroupSchema groupSchema = null)

-Updates, adds ore removes one or more custom Group Profile properties in the schema
+Update the default Group Schema

-Updates, adds ore removes one or more custom Group Profile properties in the schema
+Updates, adds or removes one or more custom Group Profile properties in the schema

 ### Example
 ```csharp